Monday, February 18, 2019

 As soon as I was able, I signed up to join the women's Qur'an school.
 Imam Azza was no longer my teacher.
 I used to see her every time I went to school though, but it wasn't the same.
 A couple of months later, I finally completed juz Amma at the school, then my family moved to Makkah, Alhamdulilah.
 Azzah stayed in Jeddah and worked at the Qur'an school for many years.
 Then I heard that she had finally opened her own Qur'an school for girls.
 I was really happy for her.
 By that time, I was involved in my own studies at Umm AlQura, but I kept hearing about Azza.
 She had opened another school and then another, and yet another.
 Many of my friends put their children in those schools to learn Qur'an, just like I had done.
 Everyone loved the schools, teachers, and their leader -- Imam Azza!

-In all, Imam Azza opened 16 Qur'an schools through out Jeddah - 8 for girls and 8 for boys!
+In all, Imam Azza opened 16 Qur'an schools through out Jeddah - eight for girls and eight for boys!
 May Allah reward her and her family greatly.
 I always think back to her little apartment in Jeddah and her children scrambling around while women and girls recited Qur'an.
 I always admired how her husband and older sons would vacate their home for us twice a week for Muslim women and girls they didn't know to learn Qur'an.

-The last time I saw Imam Azza she had came to Makkah with some friends to offer condolences to me on the deaths of my two daughters who had died in an automobile accident.
+The last time I saw Imam Azza she had come to Makkah with some friends to offer condolences to me on the deaths of my two daughters who had died in an automobile accident.
 Imam Azza was the mother of 10 who had started 16 Qur'an schools.

 اللهم أجعل خيرَ امرنا أواخرها, و خيرَ عمالنا خواتمها, و خيرَ أيامنا يوم نلقك